GeoscienceAustralia/dea-knowledge-hub/setup/AWS/data_and_metadata.rst

 -----------------------------

 * The public S3 bucket can be explored using the interactive web application available at https://data.dea.ga.gov.au/.
-* Data products' extent and complete scene listing is available via Explorer at https://explorer.sandbox.dea.ga.gov.au/.
+* The extent and complete scene listing of each data product is available via Explorer at https://explorer.sandbox.dea.ga.gov.au/.
 * Explorer has a STAC endpoint for listing or searching metadata records, available at https://explorer.sandbox.dea.ga.gov.au/stac/.
 * Open Web Services are available at https://ows.dea.ga.gov.au/ and provide access to visualisations and data exports via WMS, WMTS and WCS.
 * The Sandbox is accessible at https://app.sandbox.dea.ga.gov.au/ (see `DEA Sandbox`_).